rtbaker/Weather-Display/README.md

 2. getForecast.pl
    A perl script that retrieves the weather forecast using the Met Office Datapoint api and spins the display face to the required position.

+3. forecastLocations.pl
+	 Utility to help search for MetOffice Datapoint location id of the weather forecast you want.